lawsocsg/lawsoc-clinic-manual/docs/property.md

 automatically to the remaining co-owner(s).
 When a tenant-in-common dies, his interest in the flat will be distributed according to his Will.
-If he does not have a will, it will be distributed by law according to the provisions of the Intestate Succession Act.
-[117]_
+If he does not have a will, it will be distributed by law according to the provisions of the Intestate Succession Act.[^4]

 A joint-tenant can sever the joint tenancy by an instrument of declaration (usually a deed and form approved by the Registrar), and